 The prevalence of hyperhidrosis has been studied around the world to collect data on populations in Canada, the United States, France, Brazil, and Korea.
 What does the study say about the effects of environment on hyperhidrosis and how does it affect populations differently?

-In the United States
+The United States

 Elsewhere in the world.

-Did you like this article?
+Liked this article?
 You might also like: